baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 string hello hello
 ```
 ###`lexical_cast`
-If you wanted to have a Boost.Variant variable and cast it to another type to use in the `apply_visitor` function to make the `int` act like a `string` as we did with Boost.Any, then you'd have to use the [lexical_cast](http://theboostcpplibraries.com/boost.lexical_cast) library to do so.
+If you wanted to have a Boost.Variant variable and cast it to another type to use in the `static_visitor` function to make the `int` act like a `string` as we did with Boost.Any, then you'd have to use the [lexical_cast](http://theboostcpplibraries.com/boost.lexical_cast) library to do so.
 The main function of the previous example would need to become:
 ```
 variant<int, string> var;